At a Glance

 The property features the world's first fleet of stretch limousines powered by compressed natural gas.

-As of spring 2012, Aria was the largest building in the world to achieve LEED Gold certification from the U.S. Building Council
+Aria remains one of the largest buildings in the world to achieve LEED Gold certification from the U.S. Building Council